amitanilkulkarni/iitm-thesis-template/readme.md

 After LyX and MiKTeX are installed, open `MiKTeX Package Manager (Admin)` from start menu.
 Go to `Repository > Change Repository`, let it pull the names from the internet, and choose any HTTP repository of your choice.

 We now need to install three packages, `caption`, `natbib` and `threeparttable` from there.
 You can search using the Name field on the top bar.
 Then right click and choose Install on the shown package.

+The procedure is not over just yet.
+Move on to the next section.

-## One-time Preparation ##
+## Copying the Layout & Class Files ##

 The template should work on Windows as well as Linux.
 However, I recommend using Linux for this since it's much easier to configure there.